go-irc/irc/README.md

 In order to run the tests, make sure all submodules are up to date.
 If you are just using this library, these are not needed.

+## Notes on Unstable APIs

+Currently the ISupport and Tracker APIs are considered unstable - these may be broken with minor version changes, so use them at your own risk.

 ## Major Version Changes

 ### v4

-- Added initial ISupport and Tracker support
+- Added initial ISupport and Tracker support as unstable APIs
 - Drop the separate TagValue type
 - Drop Tags.GetTag